loveencounterflow/coffeenode-mojikura/README.md

 ## Relationship to Graph Databases

-A few years ago, a new breed—Graph databases—have cropped upped in the data management landscape.
+A few years ago, a new breed—Graph databases—cropped upped in the data management landscape.
 Graph DBs typically have two distinct kinds of objects: nodes and edges.
 Nodes are used to represent the entities in your knowledge domain, and edges represent the relationships between entities.
 It is easy to see that they are closely related to the EAV model—Es and Vs (our subjects and objects) get reified as nodes, and the